 CLICK HERE TO DOWNLOAD OUR NEW MEMBER PACKET

 All patrons must present a valid NCC photo identification card upon entry of the facility.
-These ID cards are available at the Baker Library on the East Campus.
-To use the facility you must present the attendant with your ID card each time you enter.
+These ID cards are available at the East Campus Security Desk, located in the East Campus Atrium.
+You must present the attendant with your ID card each time you enter.

 Monday - Thursday